mschuessler/two4two/README.md

 If you find this dataset helpful, please cite our **[workshop paper](https://arxiv.org/abs/2105.02825)** (full reference will be added after the conference).

 ## Pregenerated datasets
-Before you generate your own data, consider using our **suggested default data set of 80,000 images**.
+Before you generate your own data, consider using our **three default datas set of 80,000 images each**.
 You do not need to install this software to use this data.

 [https://f001.backblazeb2.com/file/two4two/datasets_models/golden240k.tar.gz](https://f001.backblazeb2.com/file/two4two/datasets_models/golden240k.tar.gz)